Current Economic Situation in North Korea

 This includes not only hacking but also exploring cryptocurrency mining, taking advantage of the country’s relatively cheap energy resources.

-The Lazarus Group, a North Korean hacking collective, has been linked to a $1.5 billion hack of the Bybit exchange in Dubai, marking one of the largest crypto heists in history.
+The Lazarus Group has been linked to the $1.5 billion hack of the Bybit exchange in February 2025, marking the largest crypto heist in history and eclipsing even traditional bank robberies in scale.

 Crypto Law in North Korea